ehForwarderBot/ehForwarderBot/docs/contributing.rst

 First of all, thanks for taking your time to contribute!

 Please note that only questions on the framework will be answered here.
-For issue related with any module, please contact their respective authors or post in their corresponding repositories.
+For issue related with any channels, please contact their respective authors or post in their corresponding repositories.